Roulette Guide

 Can you combine racetrack special bets with regular roulette bets?

 Yes, in roulette, you can combine special bets with regular bets.
+This lets you spread risk and potentially hit multiple wins in a single spin, though it also increases your total stake for the round.
 For example, you can place a special bet like Voisins du Zéro and at the same time, place a regular bet like a straight up bet on a specific number.

 Many players choose to combine outside, inside, and special bets to create their own strategies.
-For example, a player might place a red/black bet and simultaneously make a corner bet to balance the risk between high-risk and low-risk wagers.
+For example, a player might place a red/black bet and simultaneously make a corner bet to balance the risk between higher and lower variance wagers.

 All winning bets are paid according to the roulette odds, and the losing bets go to the house.